Álex Pastor

 Álex Pastor Carayol (born 1 October 1999) is a Spanish professional footballer who plays as a centre-back for Málaga CF.

 Club career

 Born in Barcelona, Catalonia, Pastor moved to UC Sampdoria in 2015, from RCD Espanyol.
 In 2018, he was loaned to Serie C side Vis Pesaro dal 1898, making his senior debut on 18 September in a match against US Triestina Calcio 1918.
 He returned to Samp in 2019, but featured rarely for their Primavera squad.

 On 11 September 2020, Pastor signed for Segunda División B side FC Andorra.
 On 8 June 2022, after helping the club to achieve a first-ever promotion to Segunda División, he renewed his contract until 2024.

 On 11 July 2024, free agent Pastor signed a two-year deal with Málaga CF also in the second division.
+In August 2025, he suffered a knee injury which sidelined him for the entire 2025–26 season, but still renewed his contract until 2028 on 7 January 2026.